Generalized Gibbons-Werner method for stationary spacetimes: Generalized GW method

 \section{Generalized GW method}

-In this section, we present a generalized GW method to solve the ill-defined problem and simply the related calculation.
-Denoting the radial coordinate of the auxiliary circular arc as $r_c$, we give up the fixed value of $r_c=\infty$ in the conventional GWOIA method and prove that the $r_c$ can be chosen arbitrarily, the only requirement is that the resulting integral region should be located in the physically reasonable region.
+In this section, we present a generalized GW method to solve the ill-defined problem and simplify the related calculation.
+Denoting the radial coordinate of the auxiliary circular arc as $r_c$, we give up the limit $r_c\to\infty$ (or $r_c=\infty$) in the conventional GWOIA method and prove that the $r_c$ can be chosen arbitrarily, the only requirement is that the resulting integral region should not contain the physically unreasonable region (the region with singularity points).

 The generalized GW method is elaborated by considering three different situations based on the relation between $r_c$ and the maximum ($r_\gamma^{max}$) and the minimum ($r_\gamma^{min}$) of the radial coordinates of trajectories.
 These situations are $r_c>r_\gamma^{max}$, $r_\gamma^{max}\ge r_c\ge r_\gamma^{min}$, and $r_c<r_\gamma^{min}$.
 Like the previous section, the $M^{\left(\alpha 2\right)}$ represents the equatorial plane of the Riemannian part of the JMRF metric corresponding to an SAS spacetime equipped with metric~\eqref{SASmetric}, and its metric is expressed as Eq.~\eqref{metricMalpha2}.